-- within the 57 dB ${LAeq,16h}$ daytime contours with the value of 15.5 sq km respectively and a comparison of the area within the 48 dB ${LAeq,8h}$ night time contours with the value of 35.5 sq km. - 6.1.4 For the period from 1 January 2031, for each of the cases described above, LLAOL will provide to LBC a comparison of the area enclosed within the 57 dB ${\text{LAeq,16h}}$ daytime contours with the value of 15.1 sq km respectively and a comparison of the area within the 48 dB ${\text{LAeq,8h}}$ night time contours with the value of 31.6 sq km. - 6.1.5 An evaluation of the results, including a description of any trends and the identification of any relevant features which have affected the results, will be provided to LBC. - 6.1.6 The above contours will be calculated using the Federal Aviation Authority Integrated Noise Model version 7.0d (as may be updated or amended from time to time); - 6.1.7 In determining the model split for the average day or night, the actual percentage of westerly and easterly operations for the current summer period will be used, and the rolling five year average will be assumed for the forecast following year. - 6.1.8 The above information will be contained in a report to be submitted by LLAOL to LBC each year, detailing the forecast aircraft movements, consequential noise contours, and noise quota usage for the forthcoming calendar year.
+- (1) The current year based on actual ATM data; - (2) The following year based on predicted ATM data. - 6.1.2 For the period up to 31 December 2027, for each of the cases described above, LLAOL will provide to LBC a comparison of the area enclosed within the 57 dB LAeq,16h daytime contours with the value of 21.1 sq km respectively and a comparison of the area within the 48 dB LAeq,8h night time contours with the value of 42.1 sq km. - 6.1.3 For the period from 1 January 2028 to 31 December 2030, for each of the cases described above, LLAOL will provide to LBC a comparison of the area enclosed within the 57 dB ${\rm LAeq,16h}$ daytime contours with the value of 15.5 sq km respectively and a comparison of the area within the 48 dB ${\rm LAeq,8h}$ night time contours with the value of 35.5 sq km. - 6.1.4 For the period from 1 January 2031, for each of the cases described above, LLAOL will provide to LBC a comparison of the area enclosed within the 57 dB ${\rm LAeq,16h}$ daytime contours with the value of 15.1 sq km respectively and a comparison of the area within the 48 dB ${\rm LAeq,8h}$ night time contours with the value of 31.6 sq km. - 6.1.5 An evaluation of the results, including a description of any trends and the identification of any relevant features which have affected the results, will be provided to LBC. - 6.1.6 The above contours will be calculated using the Federal Aviation Authority Integrated Noise Model version 7.0d (as may be updated or amended from time to time); - 6.1.7 In determining the model modal split for the average day or night, two cases will be used: (1) the actual percentage of westerly and easterly operations for the current summer period will be used, and the rolling five year average will be assumed for the forecast following year and (2) for the purpose of assessing compliance with the contour area limits in Condition 10 the modal split shall be 78% westerly 22% easterly. - 6.1.8 The above information will be contained in a report to be submitted by LLAOL to LBC each year, detailing the forecast aircraft movements, consequential noise contours,

+- and noise quota usage for the forthcoming calendar year.
 The movements and contours relate to the forecast activity in the 92 day summer period, 15th June-16th September for the forthcoming year.
 The quota usage relates to the annual usage in the forthcoming calendar year. - 6.1.9 With respect to "trends" and "relevant features" identified in the annual reports, LLAOL will study any adverse trends or features and seek to establish causes, and will set out in a Contour Action Plan what actions will be taken by LLAOL or airlines to avoid repetition.
 The Contour Action Plan should be prepared and agreed within [6 weeks] of LLAOL notifying LBC of any potential exceedances of the noise contours.
-Once agreed, the Contour Action Plan will be publicised by [x] and LLAOL will provide regular updates on the effectiveness of the measures being taken until the adverse trends and features are no longer predicted.
+Once agreed, the Contour Action Plan will be publicised by [x]-LBC and LLAOL will provide regular updates on the effectiveness of the measures being taken until the adverse trends and features are no longer predicted.
 Actions could include detailed operational decisions which would be resolved at the regular "Flight Ops" Committee meetings.